lxqt/organizer/README.md

 ```
 ## Versioning

 [SemVer](http://semver.org/) is used for versioning.
 The version number has the form 0.0.0 representing major, minor and bug fix changes.
-Currently at 0.7.0 and working towards 1.0.0 major release.
+Currently at 0.7.3.

 ## Roadmap